How well do you know your financial health?

 Most personal finance experts agree that everyone needs an emergency fund.
 What they don’t agree on is how much you need.

 An emergency fund, also known as a cash reserve or liquid reserve, is exactly what it sounds like: a certain amount of cash or other stable, easily liquidated assets set aside for emergencies.
-Rather than setting a specific dollar value you should aim for, many personal finance experts recommend putting aside a certain number of months’ worth of expenses.
+Rather than setting a specific dollar value to aim for, many personal finance experts recommend putting aside a certain number of months’ worth of expenses.

-That’s where the “ratio” comes in; it tells you how many months of expenses you can cover with your cash reserve.
+That’s where the “ratio” comes in.
+It tells you how many months of expenses you can cover with your cash reserve.

 At the bare minimum, aim to have enough in your emergency fund to cover one or two months’ worth of expenses.
 Many experts recommend putting aside six months’ to a year’s worth of expenses, although for the young and fit, that may be overly conservative.